valdese-net/trailcam-insights/README.md

 ## Design Decisions

-After some experimentation, I decided to use Ultralytics YOLOv8 as the video processing tool.
+This tools currently uses Ultralytics YOLOv8 as the video processing tool.
 This system contains built-in supoprt for `predict` and `track` methods on standard, as well as customized, models.
 Details can be found at:

 <https://docs.ultralytics.com/>

 While experimenting with Detection and Instance Segmentation Models, using both `predict` and `track` model methods, it is clear that this effort consumes significant processing time and power.
-In classic Unix fashion, I think it is best to break the analysis process into a series of smaller tasks.
-The first task should be to run `predict` on the video data, collecting and capturing the results for further processing in later tasks.
+The tool creates a `json` capture of `predict` results, which allows a directory of videos to be stopped and resumed later.

+Early results indicate that a custom model might be required to get good results on our trailcam videos.
+The current processing using large model is slow, and not very accurate.

 ## Python Environment